 The global business climate continues to present us with a great deal of uncertainty, making it difficult to predict future results.
-Factors that could significantly affect our full year 2016 outlook include:
+Consistent with the historical seasonality of the business, we anticipate 2017 profitability to be heavily concentrated in the second half of the year.
+Factors that could significantly affect our full year 2017 financial results include: